d1618033/python-redfish-utility/docs/slate/source/includes/_bioscommands.md

 #### Description

-Run this command to set the BIOS settings of the currently logged in server back to the default settings.
+Sets the BIOS settings of the currently logged in server back to the default settings.

 #### Parameters